 Stained Cabinetry for your Kitchen Remodel

 While white kitchens are a popular design trend, they certainly aren’t for everybody.
-No matter the reasons for your opposition of white cabinetry in your kitchen remodel, stained cabinetry is a beautiful alternative.
-Additionally, there are plenty of benefits and options when electing to go with a stained wood.
+No matter the reasons for your opposition to white cabinetry in your kitchen remodel, stained cabinetry is a beautiful alternative.
+Additionally, there are plenty of benefits and options when electing to go with stained wood.
 Here’s a brief rundown from Normandy Designer Jennifer Runner Cross, AKBD.

 “There are plenty of options when it comes to stained cabinetry,” said Jennifer.
-“A few popular wood types include walnut, hickory and rift cut oak.
+“A few popular wood types include walnut, hickory, and rift-cut oak.
 From there, the stain can be a variety of different colors.”

 “At the moment, an antiqued and distressed gray are on-trend,” added Jennifer.